momentiris/workshop__clean-code/README.md

 This process is pretty straightforward if the codebase is easy to read, and the various functions are easy to understand and loosely coupled so you can copy some stuff and remove some stuff without breaking your own code.

-Furthermore, since this is a very common way to add code to a project, you might understand that it's also a very effective way to spread code, whether is clean or dirty code.
+Furthermore, since this is a very common way to add code to a project, you might understand that it's also a very effective way to spread both clean and dirty code.

 > Code is clean if it can be understood easily – by everyone on the team.
 With understandability comes readability, changeability, extensibility and maintainability.
 All the things needed to keep a project going over a long time without accumulating up a large amount of technical debt. - Robert C Martin